pingswept/design-for-fab/content/logistics/projects.md

 ### A few notes about safety:

-* At no point should passsengers' feet be more than 30 inches off the ground.
+* At no point should passengers' feet be more than 30 inches off the ground.
 This means the rails should remain within 24 inches of the ground.

+### Due dates ###

-P6 agreement on target heights: Monday, May 27, 11:59 PM
+* P6 agreement on target heights: Monday, May 27, 11:59 PM

-P6 suggested work sessions (not mandatory, but it's more fun if we can all work together): 1-4 PM on Tuesday, Wednesday, Thursday, and Friday, April 28-May 1
+* P6 suggested work sessions (not mandatory, but it's more fun if we can all work together): 1-4 PM on Tuesday, Wednesday, Thursday, and Friday, April 28-May 1

-P6 due date: Monday, May 4, high noon (as mandated by the university).
+* P6 due date: Monday, May 4, high noon (as mandated by the university)

 # P5: Element of a 20ish-piece kinetic art installation